Speakers

 James Dunn, University of New South Wales, Australia

-Too Good to be True: Synthetic AI Faces are More Average than Real Faces and Super-recognisers Know It.
+Too Good to be True: Synthetic AI Faces are More Average than Real Faces and Super-recognisers Know It

 Ida Gobbini, University of Bologna, Italy

-Peter Hancock, Stirling University, Scotland (tentative)
+Peter Hancock, Stirling University, Scotland

 Leyla Isik, Johns Hopkins University, USA